otvam/pypeec/docs/content/method.rst

 .. _fig_3:
 .. figure:: ../method/peec_3.png

-   Extension of the PEEC circuit with self inductances (incorrect solution).
+   Fig. 3 - Extension of the PEEC circuit with self inductances (incorrect solution).

 The reason behind this incorrect solution is linked to the Faraday's law of induction.
 The magnetic field produced by the current of a cell is inducing a voltage in the neighboring cells.